 In accordance with Board Tardiness Policy #3122, Cashmere High School has established, as a goal for the students, the promotion of punctuality.
-It is expected that students will be to class on time.
+It is expected that students will be in class on time.
 Habitual tardiness creates a disruption to the educational process in the classroom.
 A tardy is when a student is less than five minutes late to class without authorization from the office or teacher.

-TARDY POLICY - (per semester per class):
+TARDY POLICY - (per semester school wide):

 TARDY LEVEL I The first tardy and the second tardy will be handled by the classroom teacher.
-TARDY LEVEL II The third tardy will be an automatic 30-minute detention with the teacher.
-Failure to make up the tardy will result in removal from the class until made up and parent contact by administration.
-TARDY LEVEL III The fourth tardy or more may result in before and after school detention, parent contact, and possible removal from class and possible loss of credit.
+TARDY LEVEL II The third tardy combined from IN ANY OR ALL CLASSES will be an automatic 30-minute detention with Assigned staff member.
+TARDY LEVEL III The fourth tardy or more may result in before and after school detention, parent contact, and possible in-house suspension.